All Episodes

 Vinny, Mark Davis in for Rush.

-How are you doing?
+How you doing?

 Good to hear from you.

-Um but we really need to step back, meaning outside here.
+Jason, you touched on it, but we really need to step back, meaning outside here.

-The Cook Report, which is usually extremely reliable, I mean, he's off the charts.
+The Cook report, which is usually extremely reliable, I mean, he's off the charts.

-We're counting seats before we've won anything, is gonna be an October surprise by this president.
+There's going to be an October surprise by this president.

 Where's our agenda?

-That that that's fine.
+Sure, that's fine.

-If somebody else thinks fifty, say so.
+If somebody else thinks 50, say so.

-I'm not I don't want to muzzle anybody.
+I don't want to muzzle anybody.

-And if the media, if the Washington Post, New York Times, Huffington Post, morning after analysis is, huh, look at those Republicans.
+And if the media, if the Washington Post, New York Times, Huffington Post morning after analysis is, huh, look at those Republicans.

 Ha ha ha.